British Fantasy Society

 The British Fantasy Society (BFS) was founded in 1971 as the British Weird Fantasy Society, an offshoot of the British Science Fiction Association.
 The society is dedicated to promoting the best in the fantasy, science fiction and horror genres.

 In 2000, the BFS won the Special Award: Non-Professional at the World Fantasy Awards.
-The society also has its own awards, the annual British Fantasy Awards, created in 1971 at the suggestion of its president, the author Ramsey Campbell.
-It held its first Fantasycon in 1975.
+The society also has its own awards, the annual British Fantasy Awards, created in 1971 at the suggestion of its then-president, Ramsey Campbell.

+It held its first Fantasycon, a long-standing speculative fiction convention, in 1975.
+The 2025 Fantasycon merged with World Fantasy Convention in Brighton.

-The current British Fantasy Society has no direct connection with the earlier science fiction group using the same name from 1942 to 1946.
+The British Fantasy Society has no direct connection with the earlier science fiction group using the same name from 1942 to 1946.

 Publications

 The BFS currently publishes two magazines, BFS Horizons, its fiction publication; and the BFS Journal, its non-fiction and academic publication.
 Each has two issues a year, with alternating schedules.
 These are available in both print and electronically.
 It also produces a monthly members only email, which rounds up news, reviews and usually includes an exclusive short story.
 Previous publications include Prism, which featured news, reviews and columns, Dark Horizons, which featured fiction, non-fiction and poetry, and enjoyed the patronage of many established authors, artists, critics and journalists, and New Horizons, issued twice a year from 2008 to 2010, which published fiction and articles, but not poetry.
 There was also Shelflings, an ezine collecting reviews from the BFS website.

-The society continues to produce a series of publications, including numbered chapbooks of works by William Hope Hodgson, Michael Moorcock, Ramsey Campbell, Peter Tremayne, August Derleth, and M. R. James.
-Magazines previously published include Winter Chills (later renamed Chills), edited by Peter Coleborn, and Mystique: Tales Of Wonder, edited by Mike Chinn.
+The society continues to produce a series of publications, including numbered chapbooks of works by William Hope Hodgson, Michael Moorcock, Ramsey Campbell, Peter Berresford Ellis, August Derleth, and M. R. James.
+Magazines previously published include Winter Chills (later renamed Chills), edited by Peter Coleborn, and Mystique: Tales of Wonder, edited by Mike Chinn.
 Both these magazines were independent publications, but linked to the BFS, and in the case of Mystique, absorbed into Dark Horizons after a few issues.
 Paperback titles include Clive Barker: Mythmaker for the Millennium by Suzanne J. Barbieri, and Annabel Says, a modern ghost story by Simon Clark and Stephen Laws.
-In 2007 it published HP Lovecraft in Britain: a Monograph, written by Stephen Jones and illustrated by Les Edwards.
+In 2007, it published HP Lovecraft in Britain: A Monograph, written by Stephen Jones and illustrated by Les Edwards.